ArtificialLuxuryIntelligence/pewpewpew/README.md

 ### Build

-General overview of the process I followed:
+General overview of the process I devised and followed:

 - Create a controller object which holds the state of keys pressed.
 - Create behaviours (move, shoot, draw shots etc) and compose them into a player object.